- Skin & Nails

 - Basic Body Types- Slender, Average, Curvy

 Your natural texture also plays a huge role in what style you should choose.
 If you’ve got really curly hair and you want a graduated bob like the one Victoria Beckham is famous for, chances are it’s going to be a huge pain it the butt.
 Do you really want to straighten it everyday?
 Sometimes it’s best to go with something that your hair will do, this equals less stressing over your hair and more time in the mornings!

 Thickness is important and probably just as self-explanatory.
 If you’ve got really thin hair why chop it up with layers or hang on to your length when you can have a great one length bob that styles itself?

-Not every stylist has the guts to be blatantly honest with their clients so here’s a few tips to remember:
+Not every stylist has the guts to be blatantly honest with their clients, so here are a few tips to remember:

 - Choose a style that WORKS with your texture…don’t fight those gorgeous curls!

 - Include your trip to the salon in your budget just like your electric bill.
-If not you may end up resorting to the box or a chop shop…ugh!
+If not, you may end up resorting to box color or a chop shop…ugh!